 - We’re continuing to invest in our security infrastructure, to achieve International Compliance standards (SOC2, Privacy Shield)

-- We’ve reviewed all of our vendors, to confirm their GDPR plans and to ensure we have GDPR-ready data-processing agreements with them
+- We’ve reviewed all of our vendors, to confirm their GDPR compliance and have GDPR data-processing agreements with them

-- We’re reviewing and updating our internal data processes, procedures, data systems and documentation
+- We’re reviewed and updating our internal data processes, procedures, data systems and documentation

 - We've created tools to support our customers in actioning "right to be forgotten" requests, and for individual users to directly access, update, or delete their own personally identifiable information (PII) with AskNicely.